biocore/qiime/doc/install/install.rst

 QIIME installation guide
 =========================

-QIIME consists of native python code and additionally wraps many external applications.
+QIIME consists of native Python 2 code and additionally wraps many external applications.
 This gives the user flexibility to easily build their own analysis pipelines, making use of popular microbial community analysis tools.
 QIIME handles the processing of input and output of these applications, so the user can spend time analyzing their data rather than parsing, writing, and converting file formats.

 As a consequence of this *pipeline* architecture, **QIIME has a lot of dependencies and can (but doesn't have to) be very challenging to install**.